ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/production-how-to-create-routings.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Routings**, and then choose the related link.
 2. Select the routing to be copied, and then choose the **Versions** action.
 3. On the **Routing Versions** page, choose the **New** action.
-4. Podle potřeby vyplňte pole.
+4. Vyplňte pole podle potřeby.
 5. In the **Version Code** field, enter the unique identification of the version.
 Je povolena jakákoli kombinace číslic a písmen.

    The newly created version is automatically assigned the status **New**.